andy1992/react-crud/README.md

 ### 2. Import the database from /database directory to your MySQL Database
 Since the project used MySQL Database, you could find the exported database on the /database directory, and import it to your MySQL Database.

-### 3. Setup config based on your environment on the config/database.php
+### 3. Setup config based on your environment in the config/database.php
 Set the hostname, database name, username, and password based on your database configuration.

 ```php